-The ATHLON® APRS FFP IR MIL Reticle Designed for precision rifle series competition and any other long range shooting applications with accurate ranging capability, APRS MIL reticle can help you quickly determine distance, holdover positions, windage correction and leads for a moving target.
-The unique design of fine .2 mil hash mark increments from center to 6 mils at both directions of the horizontal base line helps the shooter set a quick windage holdover position after they dialed in elevation on their targets.
-The floating 0.4 mil span center cross draws a shooter's vision right on target enabling him or her to engage a target at a blink of an eye.
-The illuminated fine reticle provides excellent low light visibility and windage holdovers on the bullet droplines all the way up to 10 mils.
+The ATHLON® APRS3 FFP MIL Reticle APRS3 FFP MIL reticle is designed for precision rifle series competition and any other long range shooting applications with accurate ranging capability.
+It can help you quickly determine distance, hold-over positions and windage corrections.
+The unique design of fine .2 mil hash mark increments from center to 6 mils to both left and right helps the shooter set a quick windage holdover position after he or she dialed in elevation on their targets.
+The 0.05 mil floating center dot draws a shooter's vision right on target enabling him or her to engage a small target at long distance with little to none view obstruction.
 Application: Precision Long Range Shooting for both Tactical and Hunting